 Normal digestion interferes with hormone taken orally, so insulin must be injected.

-Type two polygenic disorder develops once the body becomes immune to hormone or once the exocrine gland is unable to provide enough hormone.
+Type two polygenic disorders develops once the body becomes immune to hormone or once the exocrine gland is unable to provide enough hormone.

 Exactly why this happens is unknown, although genetics and environmental factors, such as being overweight and inactive, seem to be contributing factors.

-Signs and symptoms of kind two polygenic disorder typically develop slowly.
+Signs and symptoms of kind two polygenic disorders typically develop slowly.

-In fact, you'll be able to have kind two polygenic disorder for years and not are aware of it.
+In fact, you'll be able to have kind two polygenic disorders for years and not are aware of it.

 Ø Increased hunger

 Ø Unintended weight loss